UsamaAslam711/UsamaAslam711/README.md

 </p>

-### I'm a Flutter App Developer, Teach Enthusiast and Bussinessman!
+### I'm a Flutter App Developer, Tech Enthusiast and Bussinessman!
 - 🔭 I’m currently working as Flutter App Developer.
 - 👯 I’m looking to collaborate with other tech enthusiasts and developers.
 - 🥅 2022-23 Goals: Learn GRAPH NEURAL NETWORKS and use this under-rated technology in projects and Execute my Innovative ideas and learn some more new emerging technologies.